 (1999) 2h16min/ Action, Sci-fi

-The Matrix for its time, was a one of a kind movie with an original concept.
+The Matrix for its time was one of a kind movie with an original concept.
 A computer hacker learns about the true nature of his reality and his role in the war against its controllers.
 This movie stars Keanu Reeves, Laurence Fishburne, Carrie-Anne Moss and Hugo Weaving.
-The first three play the characters Neo, Morpheus and Trinity while the last character is the main villan called Agent Smith.
-With a budget of 63 million, the movie successfully made a profit of 463.5 million in the box office.
+The first three play the characters Neo, Morpheus and Trinity while the last character is the main villain called Agent Smith.
+With a budget of 63 million, the movie successfully made a profit of 463.5 million at the box office.

-This movie was directed and written by the The Wachowskis brother and they harbored their vision for five and a half years, working through 14 drafts of the screenplay.
+This movie was directed and written by The Wachowskis brother and they harboured their vision for five and a half years, working through 14 drafts of the screenplay.
 The final concepts took up 500 storyboards.
-The idea for the movie was created when The Wachowskis were thinking for some new story for a comic book series.
-They wrote the entire script before their first directorial venture Bound (1996), and worked on it up until the time of production.
+The idea for the movie was created when The Wachowskis were thinking of some new story for a comic book series.
+They wrote the entire script before their first directorial venture Bound (1996) and worked on it up until the time of production.

 Shot almost entirely in Sydney, Australia, the location scouts found it very difficult to find burned-out, American-ghetto-looking locations.
 Many of the urban-decay locations had to be created from scratch.
 Before filming, the principal actors spent four months with martial arts experts learning the fight moves, from October 1997 to March 1998.
 The actors had originally thought that it would take just a few weeks.
 The opening action scene took six months of training and four days to shoot.